rheamathias/SOFE3980U-Lab3-Part1/README.md

     ![a1](figures/a1.jpg)

-3. Fill the account information and accept the terms of services.
+3. Fill the account information and accept the terms of service.

     ![a2](figures/a2.jpg)

-4. In the next step, you will fill in your personal information and a credit card information.
+4. In the next step, you will fill in your personal and credit card information.
 That information is to ensure that you are a real person.
 This will create a free account for 90 days and give you 300+ $ free credits. **No charges are made unless you upgrade to a paid Cloud Billing account**.
 Please read [the GCP billing verification](https://cloud.google.com/free/docs/free-cloud-features#billing_verification) for more information.

     ![a3](figures/a3.jpg)